 For additional traction on icy roads, studded tires may be used.
-However, some U.S. states and Canadian provinces prohibit their use.
-Check local, state and provincial laws before installing studded tires.
+However, some U.S. states prohibit their use.
+Check local and state laws before installing studded tires.

 Skid and traction capabilities of studded snow tires, on wet or dry surfaces, may be poorer than that of non-studded snow tires.